niklasR/SF-FreePBX/README.md

 #### Enable/Disable logging

 If logging is not enabled, the program will do all steps as usual, apart from actually recording the call in SalesForce.
-This can be useful to determine whether the program is running correctly without actually writing to the SalesForce database
+This can be useful to determine whether the program is running correctly without actually writing anything to the SalesForce database

 #### Enable/Disable logging of unanswered calls